Screen#

 set pen width on screen#

-The set pen width on screen block sets the pen width used for drawing lines and shapes.
+The set pen width on screen stack block sets the thickness of drawn lines and shape outlines.

 set pen width to [10] on screen